 Indeed consumer reviews have been proven powerful in shaping how prospect buyers decide on which product or service to avail.
 And with 97% of all consumers searching for local businesses online (BIA/Kelsey and ConStat), it’s only a matter of time before they find you on Google.
 And chances are they’re going to see reviews about you too.
 That’s why it’s crucial that you have positive reviews outranking and “pushing down” negative ones.

 While reviews are important, it’s wrong to think that online reputation is simply about publishing them.
-It’s an even bigger mistake to think that you can fabricate reviews to influence consumer perception.
+By the esitmation of Mullen and Mullen, it’s an even bigger mistake to think that you can fabricate reviews to influence consumer perception.
 The New York State Office of the Attorney General has been cracking down on fake reviews and you don’t want your business to be on the press for the wrong reasons.
 When it comes to reputation management, the saying “negative publicity is still publicity” doesn’t always apply.

 So what then is online reputation management?